Darkelf2024/Darkelf-Retro-Lounge/README.md

 - Documentation explaining emulator behavior and testing metrics

 **Current Status:**
-🔧 Testing in progress on AetherSX2
+🔧 Testing in progress on AetherSX2/NetherSX2
-🧠 Results and documentation pending
+🧠 Results and documentation evolving - work in progress & corrections being made!
 📌 No executable code yet

 **Notes:**